dherzey/DataTalks_DataEngineering_2023/README.md

-# Data Engineering Zoomcap 2023 - Cohort 9
+# Data Engineering Zoomcap 2023 Cohort

+A repository for all files created in participation to DataTalks.Club's free data engineering bootcamp.